5/1/2019

 Operator

-Your next question is from the line of Ken McHugh with William Blair.
+Your next question is from the line of Kim McHugh with William Blair.

 speaker

-Hi, thanks.
-I just want to ask on the insurance side maybe, can you elaborate a little bit more on the claims side of the business?
-I noticed, I guess, given the tough comp, it seems like exact worse still grew even despite the comparison.
+Hi.
+Thanks.
+I just wanted to ask on the insurance side maybe, can you elaborate a little bit more on the claim side of the business?
+I noticed, I guess, given the tough comp, it seems like exact worth still grew even despite the comparison.
 So can you talk a little bit about what's driving the growth there?
-And I think this is one of the first times you, at least in the presentation, you've highlighted remote aerial or kind of remote imagery solution.
+And I think this is one of the first times you, at least in the presentation, you've highlighted remote aerial companies. or kind of remote imagery solution.
 So have you seen a noticeable kind of pickup in the adoption of that amongst the client base?
 Thanks.

 speaker